Dapper-D/ai_text_gen/README.md

 1. **Text Generation**
    - Enter your prompt in the AI Generation section
-   - Click "Generate" to create AI-generated text
+   - Click "Generate" to create AI-generated text using Gemini AI

 2. **Web Search**
    - Enter your search query